Frequently Asked Questions

 How can I keep up to date with the memorial's progress?

-Regular updates on the memorial development project will be posted on the Projects update page.
+Regular updates on the memorial development project will be posted on the Projects update section.

 Who should I contact if I have any questions about the construction of the memorial?